walkerning/aw_nas/README.md

 * Supported python versions: 2.7, 3.6, 3.7
 * Supported Pytorch versions: >=1.0.0, <1.5.0 (Currently, some patches in DataParallel replication is not compatible after 1.5.0)

 To install `awnas`, run `pip install -r requirements.txt`.
 If you do not want to install the detection extras (required for running search on detection datasets VOC/COCO), omit the ",det" extras during the installation (See the last line in the [requirements file](requirements.txt)).
+Note that for RTX 3090, `torch==1.2.0` in `requirements.txt` no longer works: using `torch` would lead to permanent stuck.
+Check the comments in `requirements.cu110.txt`.

 Architecture plotting depends on the `graphviz` package, make sure `graphiz` is installed, e.g. on Ubuntu, you can run `sudo apt-get install graphviz`.